JamesDMartin/CrystalSim/README.md

 CrystalSim
 ==============

 GUI environment for simulating various aspects of the crystallization process.
-Initial project setup; bugs throughout the software exist.
+Initial project setup.
+This software is not yet guaranteed to run flawlessly and critical errors may be experienced.
+Please let me know if you run into problems (eddill@ncsu.edu).

 Development in progress, use at own risk!
 Contact: (Developer) Dr. Eric Dill eddill@ncsu.edu; (Principal Investigator) Dr. James Martin martinjd@ncsu.edu

 Currently requires https://github.com/ericdill/GlobalPackages